11. What are the differences between doing one’s duty and rendering service?

 from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh

-All those who have not entered the proper path of faith in God, whose life disposition has not experienced any change whatsoever and who do not understand a bit of the truth, as long as they rely on passion, an intention to obtain blessings and are willing to make a bit of an effort, they are doing service.
-Once someone understands a bit of the truth, has a true faith in God, is not suspicious of God in the least, has an understanding of God’s work, sees that the purpose of God’s work is to save and perfect people and can see that God’s love for man is truly great, then this person will produce a heart that loves God and a heart that returns the love that God gives to him.
-The duties that this kind of person fulfills can be said to be good deeds.
-The duties that this person fulfills, instead of being known as merely doing service, can officially be deemed as duties fulfilled by one of God’s creations.
-Fulfilling duties means that you are willing to fulfill your duties properly as a means to pay back God’s love.
-This is the difference between fulfilling duties and doing service.
-The intention is not the same.
+All those who have not entered the proper path of faith in God, whose life disposition has not experienced any change whatsoever and who do not understand a bit of the truth, as long as they rely on their enthusiasm and on their motivation to obtain blessings, and are willing to make a bit of an effort, then they can render service.
+Once someone understands some truths, has true faith in God, no longer has any doubt about God at all, has an understanding of God’s work, sees that the purpose of God’s work is entirely to save and perfect people and can see that God’s love for man is truly great, and has developed a heart that loves God and a heart that returns the love that God gives to us, then the duties that this kind of person fulfills can be said to be good deeds.
+The duties that this person fulfills can officially be deemed as duties fulfilled by one of God’s creations, and are not rendering service.
+Fulfilling duties means that you are willing to fulfill your duties as a means to repay God’s love.
+This is the difference between fulfilling duties and rendering service.
+The motive is not the same.
 The state and condition inside the heart are not the same.
-Doing service is done for the sake of obtaining blessings and being enthusiastically faithful.
-Truly fulfilling one’s duty is done on the foundation of a clear understanding of the truth.
-It is based on a foundation of knowing the love of God and the desire to return this love to God.
-It is based on an understanding that one of God’s creations should fulfill their duties and this is heaven’s law and earth’s principle.
-It is upon this kind of foundation that a heart for fulfilling duties is created.
+Rendering service is performing some duty whilst being dominated by one’s motivation to obtain blessings and one’s enthusiasm.
+Truly fulfilling one’s duty is done on the foundation of an understanding of the truth.
+It is based on the understanding that the created fulfilling their duties is the law of heaven, and it is on a foundation of knowing the love of God and the desire to return this love to God that the desire to fulfill one’s duties arises.
 This is what it means to truly and properly fulfill one’s duties.

-from “The Important Meaning of Preparing Good Deeds” in Sermons and Fellowship on Entry Into Life (II)
+from “The Important Meaning Behind Preparing Good Deeds” in Sermons and Fellowship on Entry Into Life II

-All people who focus on seeking life and being God’s people are able to take performing their duty as a responsibility not to be shirked.
-In order to return God’s love, they do not haggle over reward in performing their duty, and they have no demands.
-Everything that they do can be called performing one’s duty.
-The category of people who are called service-doers at best make a little effort to appease God so that they might be blessed.
-Their faith has so many impurities.
-They have no conscience or sense, and even less do they seek truth and life.
-Because they can see that in their nature they are so bad that it would be impossible for them to become God’s people, they abandon their quest to become God’s people, and from beginning to end live in an atmosphere of negativity.
-Hence everything they do is of course doing service, because their distorted concept of God’s will has bound them.
-The path that a person takes determines whether what he does is performing his duty or doing service.
-If he seeks the truth and pays attention to life, performs his whole duty well to return God’s love and to satisfy God, works hard toward the goal of being one of God’s people—if he is supported by this sort of vision, then what he does is certainly performing his duty.
-All people who don’t have truth, who have no ambition at all, who in negative conditions put forth a little effort to appease and trick God, this kind of person is one who does service, and the path he walks is even more so.
-It’s clear that all service-doers truly are people without conscience or sense, and they are people who don’t pursue the truth.
-How would it be possible for them to have life?
-From this it is evident that those people who don’t have the resolve, who don’t seek the truth, and don’t pay attention to life perhaps are not fit even to be service-doers.
-Their nature is so bad; they’re not willing to accept truth and don’t believe in God.
-They are even suspicious of what God says.
-This is none other than their deceit burying them.
-If someone truly is a service-doer, he still must perform service well and not be perfunctory and slipshod.
-Only this would qualify him to be a service-doer who remains, and he would be very fortunate.
-To truly become a service-doer is no simple matter.
+All people who focus on life and seek to be God’s people are able to take performing their duty as a responsibility that cannot be shirked; they do this to repay God’s love.
+They do not haggle over rewards in performing their duty and they have no demands.
+Everything that they do can be called performing their duty.
+The category of those who are called service-doers at best make a little effort to appease God so that they might be blessed.
+Their faith is tainted.
+They have no conscience or reason, much less do they pursue the truth or life.
+Because they can see how terribly they are by nature and so they could not possibly become God’s people, they abandon their pursuit to become God’s people, always living within a state of negativity.
+Hence, everything they do is rendering service because they are bound by their own distorted concept of God’s will.
+The path that a person takes determines whether what he does is performing his duty or rendering service.
+If he pursues the truth and focuses on life, performs his duty well to repay God’s love and satisfy God, and works hard toward the goal of being one of God’s people, if this sort of vision is his support, then what he does is certainly performing his duty.
+All those who lack the truth, who are despairing and live in a state of negativity, just putting forth a little effort to appease and hoodwink God are the kinds of people who just render service.
+It’s clear that all service-doers truly are people without conscience or reason, and they are those who don’t pursue the truth and do not possess life.
+From this, it is evident that those who don’t have resolve, who don’t pursue the truth, and don’t focus on life perhaps don’t even deserve to be service-doers.
+They are of a terrible nature; they’re unwilling to accept truth and don’t believe in God.
+They even harbor doubts toward God’s words.
+This is precisely their own deceit doing them in.
+If someone truly is a service-doer, he still needs to perform service well and not be perfunctory and slipshod.
+Only this can qualify him to be a service-doer who remains; that would make him very fortunate.
+Truly becoming a service-doer is no simple matter.